iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

 ## Send Tokens

-Now that we have some tokens, we can send them around.
+Now that you have some tokens, you can send them to a valid address using the `Account.send` function.

 ```js
 await account.sync();